exercism/pharo-smalltalk/exercises/practice/clock/.docs/instructions.append.md

 # Instructions append

+## Implementation

-Try and encapsulate your implementation
+Try and encapsulate your implementation.